-Pretty much anything you can do to introduce lights in ways like this, will create epic opportunities for your final images!!!
+Pretty much anything you can do to introduce lights in ways like this, will create epic background interest for your final images!!!

 Also note the drapes, trunk, candles and other decorations scattered throughout her bedroom.
 By carefully framing each shot and using a few lighting tricks we were able to create a beautiful, diverse set of images you’d probably never have guessed all came from one room in her home.

 Outdoor sessions are something I get asked about quite frequently.
-This is a really cool option given its the right time of year and you are into this kind of thing.
+This is a really cool option given its the right time of year and you are comfortable in this type of setting.

 Most of my clients that request an outdoor boudoir session have a private location in mind.
 This is honestly the best case scenario for outdoor boudoir, but it's certainly not a requirement.
 Some of the images featured below for instance were photographed on a weekend at a very secluded part of our Sonoma County coastline.

-If you’d like to learn more on this topic, click the button below to check out my other post which has everything you need to know about an outdoor boudoir photo shoot with me :-)
+If you’d like to learn more on this topic, click the button below to check out my outdoor boudoir post which has everything you need to know about this option.

-Price - If you’re willing to do some leg work, it’s possible to find some spaces here that are SUPER nice and moderately priced.
-Often for what you will pay for a hotel room for, you can easily find a whole house/guest house/loft which can give us tons more opportunity over smaller hotel rooms for your final imagery.
+Price - If you’re willing to do some leg work (or choose one of my favorite options above), it’s possible to find some spaces here that are SUPER nice and moderately priced.
+Often for what you will pay for a hotel room for, you can easily find a whole house / guest house / loft which can give us tons more opportunity over smaller hotel rooms for your final imagery.

 Flexibility- I have seen some clients negotiate with the owners about renting these spaces out for the day.
 By doing this you can sometimes lower the cost of the rental fee seeing as how you will not be staying there for the night.
 Fair warning, you will probably get asked what you are using the space for if you plan to try this, as renting spaces by the day tends to make owners spidy senses tingle.